 Summary: Quick Jump Menu

 As a Sass platform, access to Buffer is sold on a monthly basis.
-Buffer offers five paid plans for Buffer Publish, as well as a free plan.
+Buffer offers three paid plans for Buffer Publish, as well as a free plan.
 All paid plans can be paid on a monthly or yearly basis.
-They offer a 20% discount for annual payment on the Pro Plan and a 15% annual discount on the Business Plans.
+They offer a 17% discount for annual payment on the paid plans.

 The features available within Analyze are the same across all plans; the only difference is the number of social accounts connected.

 - Various rates, from 10 Social Accounts, $50/mo. to 200 Social Accounts, $800/mo. (on top of Buffer Publish cost)

 For the purpose of this review, I only had access to the main Buffer Publish product.
 Although I have not tested Buffer Reply, I would assume that it operates in a similar way to competing products, such as Sprout Social or Agora Pulse.

 Once you have set up your Buffer account, the first thing you will need to set up and authorize the use of your social accounts.
 This is a relatively straightforward process, although if you are wanting to use Buffer with more than one Twitter account, you will need to sign in and out of each of your Twitter accounts in turn.

 You can connect Facebook pages and groups, Instagram (both personal and business profiles), Twitter profiles, LinkedIn profiles and pages, and Pinterest boards (on the higher plans only).

 If you want to schedule to your Instagram account in a similar way you do to your other profiles, you need to have an Instagram Business Profile.
 If you only have an Instagram Personal Profile, the best Buffer can do is to remind you to make the post yourself.
 These are rules set by Instagram, not Buffer.